-The model has two limiting cases: i) For $p = 0$, this model becomes a pure branching process with branching ratio $q$, which is known to follow the directed-percolation universality class.
-This case corresponds to diseases where outbreaks of the disease are infrequent and a single patient zero can be positively identified in each outbreak. ii) $q = 0$ corresponds to the ordinary percolation model on a directed network with probability $p$.
-This corresponds to diseases that are entirely driven by external sources and do not spread on the network, such as malaria.
-Both limits exhibit continuous phase-transitions, but fall into different universality classes, and are characterized by power-laws exhibiting different critical exponents.
+The model has two limiting cases: i) For $p = 0$, this model is a pure branching process with branching parameter $q$, which belongs to the directed-percolation universality class.
+This case corresponds to neural activity where avalanches are infrequent and a single leading neuron can be positively identified in each avalanche. ii) $q = 0$ corresponds to the ordinary percolation model on a directed network with probability $p$.
+This corresponds to neural activity that is entirely driven by external sources or spontaneous activation and do not spread on the network, such as in the retina.
+Both limits exhibit continuous phase transitions, but fall into different universality classes, and are characterized by power laws exhibiting different critical exponents.
 Establishing that a phase transition exists for $p$ and $q$ that are simultaneously nonzero and the universality class of this transition are the principle efforts of this paper.